datta-TG/Contour/README.md

 ![Screenshot](Kubernetes2.PNG)

 * We then wait a few minutes.
-The following checkmark and the word 'normal' will appear once the Kubernetes Cluster is deployed
+The following checkmark and the word 'normal' will appear once the Kubernetes Cluster is deployed.

 ![Screenshot](Kubernetes3.PNG)